skgsergio/ADW_Column-oriented_DBMS/README.md

 showing where the column-oriented DBMS are usefull.

-There isn't a definitive-killer-best-all-in-one DBMS, you need to know your data and how is going to be used in order to decide wich DBMS fits your data
+There isn't a definitive-killer-best-all-in-one DBMS, you need to know your data and how is going to be used in order to decide wich DBMS fits best your scenario.

 ## Requirements ##
 * [Python 3](https://www.python.org/)